keboola/developers-docs/extend/component/implementation/python.md

 multiplier = cfg.get_parameters()['myParameter']
 {% endhighlight %}

-The library contains a single class `Config`; a parameter of the constructor is the path to the data directory.
+The library contains a single class `Config`; the parameter of the constructor is the path to the data directory.
 The above would read the `myParameter` parameter from the user-supplied configuration:

 {% highlight json %}